As an administrator, you can configure AODocs to receive emails from library contributors and transform these emails

 - Slides: .ppt (if newer than Microsoft® Office 95), .pptx, .pptm, .pps, .ppsx, .ppsm, .pot, .potx, .potm, .odp

-- Convert image files with OCR means that attachments will be analyzed by Google's optical character recognition (OCR) engine to extract text.
+- Convert image files with OCR: attachments will be analyzed by Google's optical character recognition (OCR) engine to extract text.
 If the email has an image (or a scanned PDF) attached to it, the image will be analyzed by the OCR engine and the extracted text will be inserted in a Google Docs.
 The AODocs document will have two attachments: the original image and the Google Docs containing the text processed by the OCR engine.

 These file types can be converted to Google Docs with OCR: .jpg, .gif, .png, .pdf

 Learn more: Optical Character Recognition in Google Drive

-- Folder destination (10): If you have folders defined on your library, you can select the folder you want to create the document in.
+- Destination folder: If you have folders defined on your library, you can select the folder you want to create the document in.

 Once your inbound email addresses are configured, you can use them to transform emails into documents.

 How to use an email address from your domain to generate documents?

 You may need to use an email address from your domain.
 To achieve this use Google Groups: